 Statement of Community Involvement

 The Statement of Community Involvement (SCI) was adopted in April 2007.
+This was the first LDD to be adopted.
+It is anticipated that the SCI will have been updated by the end of the next monitoring period.

 Core Strategy